maroun-baydoun/evented/README.md

 # Evented
-Fire and listen to events in TypeScript
+Fire and listen to events in JavaScript

 #### Basic usage
 ###### On an Evented class instance